Lab 1: Deploying an AIFabric

 Create the resource with:

-The Odin Operator will deploy all components defined in the AIFabric specification.
+The Orama Operator will deploy all the components defined in the AIFabric specification and generate their configuration files.

 Wait until all pods in the trirematics namespace reach a Running state.
 This typically takes a few seconds up to one minute, depending on the number of components and dependencies.